FuryPW/PDF-Viewer-Plugin/README.md

 1. Go to the page/post where you want to embed the PDF viewer.
 2. Click on the "+" button to add a new element.
 3. Search for "PDF Viewer" and add it to your page.
-4. Fill in the PDF URL field with the URL of the PDF file or select a PDF from the media library.
-5. Set the width and height of the PDF viewer as desired.
+4. Set the width and height of the PDF viewer as desired.
-6. Click "Save Changes" to save your page/post.
+5. Click "Save Changes" to save your page/post.

 ## Features